 - company registration number

 - date of incorporation

-Corporate bodies (for example, limited companies) will also need to provide directors and company officials details, names, addresses, National Insurance numbers etc.
+Corporate bodies (for example, limited companies) will also need to provide directors and company officials details, names, addresses, National Insurance numbers, and so on.

-Groups of companies can apply for a single registration.
+Groups of companies can apply for a single approval.
 You can find further details in section 14.
-You’ll need to provide the information required for corporate bodies for each member of the AWRS registration group.
+You’ll need to provide the information required for corporate bodies for each member of the AWRS approval group.

 The application must be submitted by a responsible person within the business.
 This will either be:

 - one of the partners if the business is a partnership

 - a director or the company secretary or an authorised signatory if the business is a corporate body